Sheffield station: Future

-Station facilities
+Facilities

 The main station entrance, facing Sheaf Square, is the location of the main concourse and most of the station's facilities.
 The ticket office, ticket machines, information desk and a number of retail units are located there, and public toilets and facilities such as cash machines.
 There are further shops and facilities on the island platforms and in the Supertram entrance hall at the far side of the station.
 There are waiting rooms on the island platforms and the East Midlands Railway first class lounge is within the station buildings, on platform 5.

 There is a 678-space car park situated next to the main station building (Q Park) and there is a reserved parking area for blue badge holders in the main station building.
-There is also a taxi rank outside the station building, next to the disabled car park.
+There is also a taxi rank (Sheffield Taxi Group) outside the station building, next to the disabled car park.
 Bicycle storage is provided on platforms 1a and 3a.
 The whole station, including platforms, concourse and Supertram stop, is accessible to disabled passengers.

-Station layout
+Layout

 The station is divided into four parts: the main building/concourse and platforms 1a/1b; the first island with platforms 2a-5b; the second island with platforms 6a-8b; and the adjoining Supertram stop.
 All sections are connected by a large footbridge.

 Sheffield station is designed to accommodate both through and terminating trains.
-Platforms 2c, 3, 4 and 7 can be used by terminating trains only.

-The station has 9 platforms, numbered 1 to 8 and 2C.
-Platforms 1, 3 and 4 are divided into a and b sections to allow a brief stabling of terminating services before they are scheduled to depart.
+The National Rail station has 9 platforms, numbered 1 to 8 and 2C.
+2C, 3, 4 and 7 can be used by terminating trains only.
+1, 3 and 4 are divided into 'A' and 'B' sections to allow a brief stabling of terminating services before they are scheduled to depart.
 The station has four through roads which are used for through running or more commonly for stabling stock.
 Between platforms 5 and 6 these are known as "1-Up" and "2-Up" (they are on the "Up" or London-bound side of the station) whilst between platforms 1 and 2 are the "through road" with a direct path through the station or by a central crossover to the north end of platform 1 (1b), and "down station siding".

 Prior to the 1972, multiple-aspect signalling (MAS) scheme, the southern half of the current platform 8 was called platform 9.
 Trains from the north from platform 9 could avoid trains stood at platform 8 via an additional through road.

-The platforms are generally used as follows: